sylvainpolletvillard/ObjectModel/README.md

 > TypeError: expecting product.quantity to be Number, got Boolean false
 ```

-For more examples, documentation and questions, please refer to the project website: [objectmodel.js.org] [website]
+For more examples, documentation and questions, please refer to the [project website][website]

 ## Release History